Rest area: Quebec

-There are about 10 service areas (on Highways 10, 15, 20, 40, 55, 117, and 175); these areas have gas stations and restaurants.
+There are about 10 service areas (on Highways 10, 15, 20, 40, 55, 117, and 175); with some of these rest areas have restrooms, filling stations and restaurants/vending machines.

 United States

 In the United States, rest areas are typically non-commercial facilities that provide, at a minimum, parking and restrooms.
 In the United States, there are 1,840 rest areas along interstate routes.
 Some may have information kiosks, vending machines, and picnic areas, but little else, while some have "dump" facilities, where recreational vehicles may empty their sewage holding tanks.
 They are typically maintained and funded by the departments of transportation of the state governments.
 For example, rest areas in California are maintained by Caltrans.
-In 2008, state governments began to close some rest areas as a result of the late-2000s recession.
+In 2008, state governments began to close some rest areas as a result of the Great Recession.

 Some places, such as California, have laws that explicitly prohibit private retailers from occupying rest stops.
 A federal statute passed by Congress also prohibits states from allowing private businesses to occupy rest areas along interstate highways.
 The relevant clause of 23 U.S.C. § 111 states:

 The State will not permit automotive service stations or other commercial establishments for serving motor vehicle users to be constructed or located on the rights-of-way of the Interstate System.

 The original reason for this clause was to protect innumerable small towns whose survival depended upon providing roadside services such as gasoline, food, and lodging.
 Because of it, private truck stops and travel plazas have blossomed into a $171 billion industry in the United States.
 The clause was immediately followed by an exception for facilities constructed prior to January 1, 1960, many of which continue to exist, as explained further below.

 Therefore, the standard practice is that private businesses must buy up land near existing exits and build their own facilities to serve travelers.
 Such facilities often have tall signs that can be seen from several miles away (so that travelers have adequate time to make a decision).
 In turn, it is somewhat harder to visit such private facilities, because one has to first exit the freeway and navigate through several intersections to reach a desired business's parking lot, rather than exit directly into a rest area's parking lot.
 Public rest areas are usually (but not always) positioned so as not to compete with private businesses.